ChinaNetCloud/nc-backup-py/README.md

 The AWS CLI will calculate and auto-populate the Content-MD5 header for both standard and multipart uploads.
 If the checksum that S3 calculates does not match the Content-MD5 provided, S3 will not store the object and instead will return an error message back the AWS CLI.
 The AWS CLI will retry this error up to 5 times before giving up.
 On the case that any files fail to transfer successfully to S3, the AWS CLI will exit with a non zero RC.
 See aws help returncodes for more information.

 # How to decrypt
+## if the server doing backups has python 2.7
 The encryption script is the same script used for decription.
 Is should be user as follows:

 python encryption/encryption.py -d --KEY_FILE "conf/key_file" --OBJECTIVES "/Users/cncuser/Downloads/backup/compressed" --DESTINATION "/Users/cncuser/Downloads/backup/encrypted" --HOME_FOLDER "/Users/cncuser/Documents/py/nc-backup-py"